 In the past, there have been cases where a face recognition technology has been easily spoofed by using simple tricks.
 Since the iPhone X launched, people have been attempting to fool Face ID, the new biometric facial recognition feature built into the device as a primary security feature.
 Face ID has thus far been tricked by twins, children and even a mask.

 The real security of facial recognition technology comes from the ability to tell the difference between an image of someone’s face — a photograph for example — and the real thing.
 This is known as liveness detection.
 Since the iPhone X uses a 3D TrueDepth camera capable of telling the difference between a person and a photo, no liveness detection challenge is necessary.
 Apple has said that they look at the 3D shape of the face as well as a photograph to make it hard to pass off someone’s photo.
 This contrasts with other face recognition solutions in the market today, which use 2D cameras that are unable to measure depth and instead require a liveness challenge to detect if the subject is a real person or a photograph.

 Keep in mind, Apple doesn’t actually have any record of your face.
 Using Face ID does not mean that you’re “giving Apple your face,” instead, it only stores a mathematical representation of your face locally, on your personal device.
 And that’s good news from a security perspective since there’s no cloud-based repository of biometrics to be hacked and breached.

 So, while Face ID seems like it’s addressing security concerns for unlocking a user’s phone, is it secure enough for creating new online accounts and authenticating enrolled users?

-Identity Proofing vs. Authentication: Time to Raise the Bar
+Identity Proofing vs. Biometric Authentication: Time to Raise the Bar

 When customers create new online accounts, the bar for establishing someone’s digital identity must be higher given what’s at stake.